grantcolley/headway/README.md

 ## Database
 Data access is abstracted behind interfaces. **Headway.Repository** provides concrete implementation for the data access layer interfaces. it currently supports **MS SQL Server** and **SQLite**, however this can be extended to any data store supported by *EntityFramework Core*.

-> **Headway.Repository** is not limited to *EntityFramework Core* can be replaced with a completely different data access implementation.
+> **Headway.Repository** is not limited to *EntityFramework Core* and can be replaced with a completely different data access implementation.

 Add the connection string to [appsettings.json](https://github.com/grantcolley/headway/blob/main/src/Headway.WebApi/appsettings.json) of **Headway.WebApi**.
 > Note Headway will know whether you are pointing to **SQLite** or a **MS SQL Server** database based on the connection string.
 This can be extended in [DesignTimeDbContextFactory.cs](https://github.com/grantcolley/headway/blob/main/src/Headway.Repository/Data/DesignTimeDbContextFactory.cs) to use other databases if required.